silvasta/syscorun/README.md

-# System and Control runner
+# System and Control Task Runner

 Application that performs different System and Control tasks and demonstrates how `sysco` and `syscovis` work together.